-LZ 5 Dogon Plateau (Bandiagara Cercle): Figure 5a on the left is for the very poor in Dogon Plateau livelihood zone (Bandiagara Cercle), who make up 25-30% of the population according to the HEA baseline.
-Given the scenario described in Section 4, these households are expected to face a livelihood protection deficit in the current year.
-Figure 5b on the right is for the poor, who make up 20-30% of the population.
-They should not face a deficit in the current year under the specified scenario.
+Figure 5a on the left is for very poor households in the Moundjoura agro-pastoral livelihood zone, who make up 15-30%% of the population according to the HEA baseline.
+Given Scenario 1 described in Section 4, these households are not expected to face deficits in the current year, but they are close to the livelihood protection threshold.
+Figure 5b on the right is for the poor, who make up 20-35% of the population.
+They are above both thresholds.